Foxirion/Transport-Module-Modular-Logistics/README.md

 <td style="padding: 10px; text-align: left; border: none;">Collect a little bit of void from an end portal or a gateway and make your own pocket black whole that can be used in transport modules crafting.</td>
 <tr>
 <td style="padding: 10px; text-align: left; border: none;"><strong>💾 Transport Modules</strong></td>
-<td style="padding: 10px; text-align: left; border: none;">Discover these usefull items that contain a little black hole that can storage a large gama of blocks and fluids to make the transportation easier.</td>
+<td style="padding: 10px; text-align: left; border: none;">Discover these usefull items that contain a little black hole that can storage a large gama of blocks, fluids and entities to make the transportation easier.</td>
 </tr>
 </tbody>
 </table>